RIR360/Login-Systems/index.md

 The repository contains some different types of simple login systems programmed in c/c++ language.
 A new programmer could learn a lot by exploring this repository.
+All of the programs are written by [Rejwan Islam Rizvy](https://github.com/RIR360).

 ## Preview
 <p align="center">